jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~~~

 A priest, a minister and a rabbi all served congregations in a town
 near the Canadian border.
-They were good friends, and even m
+They were good friends, and even
-ore—drinking buddies.
+more: drinking buddies.
 One day, several sheets to the wind,
 they decided to make a bet: who can convert a bear?
 So off they all stagger into the North Woods.
 Three days later, the priest and minister are visiting the rabbi